FutureAIGuru/Robot/README.md

 - To check the installation, set the board config switches to 0000110X for ESP8266 communication mode, and start a terminal program like Putty to make a serial connection to the board (settings 115200 baud, 8 bits data, 1 stop bit no parity and no flow control).

 - If the board replies with the version information of MicroPython and the familiar `>>>` prompt, you have succesfully loaded MicroPython on the board.

+## MQTT configuration

+MQTT is a message broker protocol, which allows the clients to publish messages for topics, and subscribe to topics to get the relevant messages sent to them.
+The publishers and subscribers need not know about one another, they only need to know the server (a.k.a. broker) that relays all messages properly.
+For this project we use Mosquitto, one of the more well-known servers.
+It can be installed straight from the Eclipse website, but requires a few extra things to be installed.

+Fortunately, [Steve]([How to Install The Mosquitto MQTT Broker- Windows and Linux](http://www.steves-internet-guide.com/install-mosquitto-broker/)) has already figured this out, and has made a simple [package for version 1.5.8]([Mosquitto 1.5.8 Windows Files |](http://www.steves-internet-guide.com/download/mosquitto-1-5-8-windows-files/)) with everything needed collected in one folder.
+Simply unpack where needed, and start mosquitto.exe (with -v option for more info).

+For the configuration of the robot and brain MQTT clients, it is important to know which IP address the server runs on.
+This can be found by opening a command prompt and typing the command `ipconfig /all` on Windows, or `hostname -I` for Linux.

 ## Getting the Robot software